JennEYoon/datasciY/tasks-6.2020.md

-# My Tasks for datasciY.com portfolio and general coding
+# Tasks datasciY.com portfolio and general coding

 ## Plan as of June 2020: